Psychopathy: Psychopathic Personality Inventory

 Unlike the PCL, the Psychopathic Personality Inventory (PPI) was developed to comprehensively index personality traits without explicitly referring to antisocial or criminal behaviors themselves.
 It is a self-report scale that was developed originally for non-clinical samples (e.g. university students) rather than prisoners, though may be used with the latter.
 It was revised in 2005 to become the PPI-R and now comprises 154 items organized into eight subscales.
 The item scores have been found to group into two overarching and largely separate factors (unlike the PCL-R factors), Fearless-Dominance and Impulsive Antisociality, plus a third factor, Coldheartedness, which is largely dependent on scores on the other two.
 Factor 1 is associated with social efficacy while Factor 2 is associated with maladaptive tendencies.
-A person may score at different levels on the different factors, but the overall score indicates the extent of psychopathic personality.
+A person may score at different levels on different factors, but the overall score indicates the extent of psychopathic personality.

 Triarchic Psychopathy Measure

-The Triarchic Psychopathy Measure, otherwise known as the TriPM, is a 58-item, self-report assessment that measures psychopathy within the three traits identified in the triarchic model: boldness, meanness and disinhibition.
+The Triarchic Psychopathy Measure, otherwise known as the TriPM, is a 58-item, self-report assessment that measures psychopathy within the three traits identified in the triarchic model: boldness, meanness, and disinhibition.
 Each trait is measured on separate subscales and added up resulting in a total psychopathy score.

 The TriPM includes various components of other measures for assessing psychopathy, including meanness and disinhibition patterns within the psychopathic personality.
 However, there are differing approaches in the measurement of the boldness construct.
 The boldness construct is used to highlighting the social and interpersonal implications of the psychopathic personality.